cronvel/freedesktop-notifications/README.md

 <a name="ref.notification.close"></a>
 ### Notification#close( [callback] )

-* callback `Function` (optional) a callback that will be triggered when the close request was sent to the server
+* callback `Function` (optional) a callback that will be triggered when the close request is sent to the server

 This close the notification right now.